-- Half-termly newsletters inform parents how they can support their child at home with homelearning routines. - Weekly spellings (can be accessed via Purple Mash online). - A piece of Maths based learning (via online Mathletics or Times table Rock Stars). - A piece of English based learning (may be online or paper based). - Home-learning challenges, linked to the current topics. - In UKS2 (Y5-6), pupils use a Home-Learning Diary in which home-learning is recorded and communication passed between home and school.
+- Half-termly newsletters inform parents how they can support their child at home with home-learning routines. - Weekly spellings (can be accessed via Purple Mash online). - A piece of Maths based learning (via online Mathletics or Times table Rock Stars). - A piece of English based learning (may be online or paper based). - Home-learning challenges, linked to the current topics.

 All class newsletters are displayed on the school website and corridor notice board.
+They are also uploaded to Google Classroom.